On 2 June 1953, Queen Elizabeth II took the oath to God and country and crowned at a coronation ceremony at Westminster Abbey in London.

 Viewed by millions around the globe, BBC prepared what would be their largest broadcast to allow live coverage on both radio and television in 44 different languages.
 People gathered around television sets, radios and held street parties in honour of their newly crowned Queen.

-Those who spent the night on the Mall came away with a memory of a lifetime when Her Majesty, Prince Philip, the Queen Mother, Prince Charles, Princess Anne and other Royal family members appeared on the Buckingham Palace balcony to greet those gathered.
+Those who spent the night on the Mall came away with a memory of a lifetime when Her Majesty, Prince Philip, the Queen Mother, Prince Charles, Princess Anne and other Royal family members appeared on the balcony of Buckingham Palace to greet those gathered.

 The day was overcast but that did not stop the RAF from honouring the occasion with a fly past down the Mall.
 Over at the Victoria Embankment, a fireworks display lit up the London sky.